wwwzrb/zero-ae/README.md

 Prepare Zero at two machines with IP1 and IP, as the monitoring agent and controller respectively.
 #### Run tests

-Just run the following scripts from the master node with the provided environment.
+Just run the following scripts from the primary node with the provided environment.

 * Agent:
 ```